Delaware Alternative Teacher Certification

 91 Days in Lieu of Student Teaching

-Candidates who complete one year (at least 91 full days) of substitute teaching experience may substitute this experience for the ordinary teacher preparation program requirement.
+Candidates who complete one year (at least 91 full days) of substitute teaching experience in the same position may substitute this experience for the ordinary teacher preparation program requirement.
 However, those who pursue this pathway should note that it is not guaranteed to lead to licensure; in addition, this pathway does not lead to certification in elementary grades, English language arts, mathematics, science, social studies, or special education.
 Candidates who demonstrate 91 days of substitute experience may then apply for an Emergency Certificate with an offer of employment from a Delaware public school.
 Once an Emergency Certificate is issued, candidates must complete 15 credits of professional development as part of a district-outlined professional development plan.
 Candidates may then apply for an initial educator’s certificate.

 Testing Requirements for Delaware Alternative Certification

 The testing requirements for prospective Delaware educators vary based upon the pathway to licensure followed.
 For detailed information on testing requirements, be sure to review the information provided by the Delaware Department of Education or the certification partner(s) for the plan you wish to follow.

 Delaware teacher certification through reciprocity is issued on a case-by-case basis after a credential review.
 Those with a current license from another state who have passed the Praxis Core Academic Skills for Educators and the Praxis II content assessment(s) for the endorsement area(s) held may qualify.
 For more details, visit our guide to teacher certification reciprocity or contact the Delaware Department of Education.